Trollflix/Terms-of-Service/Welcome.md

 - You are under 13 years old.
 - We've previously banned your account unless you have our permission.
 - If you are under the age at which you can provide consent to data processing under the laws of your country.

+Trollflix allows you to upload/post images, videos, GIFs, texts, links, and other materials.
+Anything that you post or otherwise make available on Trollflix is referred to as "Content".
+You retain all rights in and are solely responsible for the Content you post to Trollflix.